 - Optimized: Year 1, Year 10, Year 20

-Once you've completed selecting your detailed losses, continue with the site design and remember to define layout, orientations and shade profiles in the Global Scene View (go to Near Shadings -> Construction / Perspective to activate).
+Once you've completed selecting your detailed losses, continue with the site design and remember to define layout, orientations, and shade profiles in the Shading scene construction (go to Near Shadings > Construction / Perspective to activate).
 Without it, the effect of the optimizers won't be taken into account accurately in PVsyst.

-At the construction phase, Global Scene View, make sure to verify that the shade profile defined falls on the modules as expected, and that the shading loss graph properly represents the behavior.
-This can be easily activated by pressing F12 and then play in the bottom left corner.
+At the construction phase, Shading scene construction, make sure to verify that the shade profile defined falls on the modules as expected and that the shading loss graph properly represents the behavior.
+This can be easily activated by pressing F12 and then playing in the bottom left corner.

 Finish entering other parameters as usual and press Simulation.
-The results should estimate the energy generated with the optimizers.
+The results will estimate the energy generated with the optimizers.
 The comparisons between the two reports results will allow you and your client to compute the actualized ROI scenarios with and without the optimizers.